ashleybaxter/iamashley/_posts/2016-09-23-post-launch-problems.markdown

 A lot of insurers have been around for a long time.
 They're decades old.
 They've had years to hone their processes and improve their product.

-Jack is __one month old__, yet I'm competing against insurers who have decades of experience.
+With Jack is __one month old__, yet I'm competing against insurers who have decades of experience.

 This can work _in_ my favour—the industry needs fresh thinking and ideas.
-But at the moment, with starting a company from scratch, Jack is a little lean compared to its competitors in terms of features, tools and benefits.
+But at the moment, with starting a company from scratch, With Jack is a little lean compared to its competitors in terms of features, tools and benefits.

 How do I convince people to get onboard with a new business?